 - Basic adjustments:

-- Reduce saturation (30-50%)
+- Reduce satuSaturation-50%)

-- Lower contrast slightly
+- Lower cContrastslightly

-- Add warmth to temperature
+- Add warmth to the temperature

 - Increase shadows